What happened? The change point analysis will tell you!

 Want to learn more?

-At Différence, our core expertise is centered on statistic & data science, Lean applications & operational excellence, and… simulation!
-We can train, coach and help practitioners to learn how to achieve modern multi-paradigm modelling Don’t hesitate to ask for more information by contacting us at firstname.lastname@example.org.
+At Différence, our core expertise is centered on statistic and data science, Lean applications and operational excellence, and simulation!
+Don’t hesitate to ask for more information by contacting us.